Mithgol/fido2rss/README.md

 * `options.IPFS` — this option is used to decide if UUE-encoded images are automatically decoded and put to [IPFS](https://ipfs.io/).
 This option may have one of the following values:
    * `undefined` — UUE-encoded images are not put to IPFS.
    * `true` — UUE-encoded images are automatically decoded and put to IPFS.
-Markdown-alike image declarations are inserted instead of UUE codes.
-A local IPFS gateway (localhost:5001) is contacted.
+A local IPFS daemon (localhost:5001) is contacted.
-   * `'host:port'` — Same as above, but a remote IPFS gateway is contacted (the given `'host:port'` string is used as its address).
+   * `'host:port'` — Same as above, but a remote IPFS daemon is contacted (the given `'host:port'` string is used as its address).

 * `options.areaPrefixURL` — the prefix to be added before `area://…` URLs that appear in RSS output.
 (For example, if `.areaPrefixURL` is `'https://example.org/fidonet?'`, then the URL `'https://example.org/fidonet?area://Test/'` will appear instead of original `'area://Test/'`.)
 Some WebBBS support is necessary on the server side (of the given server) for such URLs to be working.
    * This property also affects URLs of images and other files decoded from UUE codes.
 When the property is defined, these files are given with prefixed `area://…` URLs instead of [RFC2397-compliant](http://tools.ietf.org/html/rfc2397) `data:` URLs.